 The CF3D® solution is a new level of optimized and efficient technology built for the future.
-The process starts with a dry continuous fiber that is impregnated in-situ with a snap curing thermosetting resin deposited by the end effector.
+The process starts with a continuous dry fiber that is impregnated in-situ with a snap curing thermosetting resin deposited by the end effector.
 The end effector is moved by a motion platform, driven by Continuous Composites’ proprietary toolpath generation software.

 CF3D software takes a part through its complete lifecycle to revolutionize your design based on material properties, physical analysis, and actual use cases.
 Manufacturing possibilities are brought to life with CF3D’s ability to utilize all the degrees of freedom represented in 3D space.
 Your invitation to create awaits.

 CF3D end effectors print continuous fibers in both single-channel and multi-channel configurations.
 Handling the material from start to finish, the end effectors impregnate the fibers in-situ and cure the fiber + resin combination instantly upon extrusion.
 CF3D is motion platform agnostic with scalable hardware solutions on both robots and gantries.
-Continuous Composites is re-engineering the bridge between the digital and physical world.
+Continuous Composites is re-engineering the bridge between the digital and physical worlds.

-The CF3D solution is an automated process that leverages the true anisotropic properties of a continuous fiber by discretely printing in the direction of the load conditions.
-Continuous Composites eliminates the need for molds, ovens, and autoclaves, resulting in a high material yield.
+CF3D is an automated process that leverages the true anisotropic properties of a continuous fiber by discretely printing in the direction of the load conditions.
+Continuous Composites eliminates the need for molds, ovens, and autoclaves, resulting in high material yield.
 The benefits of CF3D lead to exponentially lower costs of a finished composite part and can be scaled up for large components, or down for small composite parts.

 From the beginning, we recognized the disruptive nature of CF3D and focused extensively on patenting all aspects of the technology.
 Continuous Composites owns the world’s earliest granted patents on printing with continuous fibers and is an established leader of innovation in additive manufacturing using composites.